-Everybody has got their own secret formulas and tactics, using this or that tool.
-And a lot of business owners seeing the success some of these people are getting, want to jump on the funnel train.
+Everyone has got their own secret formulas and tactics, using this or that tool.
+And a lot of business owners, after seeing other people’s success, want to jump on the funnel train.

 Our opinion?
 Good luck with that.

 In this post, we’ll talk about how you can use this principle to focus your funnel on your users, rather than on your greedy lust for conversions.
 Trust us, it’s a much better way of doing things!

-A user journey is nothing but the path a user follows from realizing she has a problem, to buying from you.
+A user journey is nothing but the path a user follows from realizing they have a problem, to buying from you.
 User journey mapping is the way you visually represent her relationship with your brand so you can improve it.
 Think of a user journey map as your customer’s story.

-- User: this is your target customer (you may know them as a persona, or avatar.
+- User: this is your target customer (you may know them as a persona, or avatar).
 Think of it as the point of view you’re using to tell the story.
-If you have more than one you can create a map for each.
+You can build as many of these as target customers you have.

-- Goals and expectations: this is your user’s goal for the journey and what she expects from it.
+- Goals and expectations: your user’s goal and what she expects from it.

-- Phases: these are the different touchpoints or high-level stages the user experiences when interacting with your business.
+- Phases: the different touchpoints or high-level stages the user experiences when she interacts with your business.
 For an ecommerce site these can be discovery, research, purchase, delivery and after-sales.
-Touchpoints can be associated with different channels (we have 3 here, but they can be as many as you need).
+Touchpoints can be associated with different channels (we have three here, but they can be as many as you need).

-- Steps: these are the main actions the user takes in a particular phase (searches on Google, clicks on Ad etc.)
+- Steps: the main actions the user takes in a particular phase (searches on Google, clicks on Ad etc.)

-- Mindsets (bubbles): these are the user’s thoughts, questions and motivations at different key points during the journey.
-It can be useful to use actual verbatims from customers.
+- Mindsets (bubbles): your user’s thoughts, questions and motivations at different key points during the journey.
+PS.
+Use real verbatims from actual customers for added clarity.

-- Emotions: the curved line you see across the map represents the emotional ups and downs the user experiences across the stages.
-This is helpful to help you empathize with your user.
-Usually the lows are the areas that require fixes in the user experience.
+- Emotions: the curved line you see across the map represents the emotional ups and downs the user experiences.
+This is helpful for empathizing with your user.
+Focus on the low points for the biggest wins in user experience.

-- Opportunities and action steps: this area is pretty straightforward.
-It’s where you’ll gather your takeaways from analyzing the journey map.
+- Opportunities and action steps: this is where you’ll gather your takeaways from analyzing the journey map.
 It’s also useful to assign different responsibilities to your team members.

 You’ll make sure your business goals are aligned with your customers’ success

-Remember your North Star we’ve talked about in the last post?
-Well a user journey map is what helps you synchronize your business goals with your customer’s needs.
+Remember your North Star we talked about in the last post?
+A user journey map helps you synchronize your business goals with your customers’ needs.
 Each phase or step should be aligned with a goal and its relative KPI.
 This is also a great way to see where you need to restructure or simplify your touch points so the user has a seamless experience.

 You’ll get an overview of your customer’s experience

-This is especially helpful if you’re a manager or report to one.
+This is especially helpful if you’re a manager (or report to one).
 Executives often don’t have a clear picture of how the customer moves along the entire conversion funnel.
-This is a great opportunity to make it clear and useful, so they can chime in with ideas.
+This is a great opportunity to make it clear and relevant to your business’ goals.

 You’ll identify the gaps

-Whether it’s gaps between devices (mobile or desktop), between different departments (sales or support), or between channels, the map will make it stand out so you can fix it.
+Whether it’s gaps between devices (mobile or desktop), between different departments (sales or support), or between channels, this map will draw attention to issues so you can fix it.

-As we’ve seen a journey map is about one user and one scenario (usually your primary target audience and the buying experience).
-Researching your customer’s pain points and needs and mapping them out this way, will give you a pretty good idea of who your users are and how you can manage their needs.
+A user journey map is about one user and one scenario (usually your primary target audience and the buying experience).
+Researching your customer’s pain points and mapping them out this way will give you a pretty good idea of who your users are and how you can manage their needs.
 When you integrate this with your quantitative research and KPIs, you’ll be able to make better strategic decisions.
-Don’t worry you’ll learn how to do all your research later in the course.

 You’ll get context

-Instead of focusing on tactics like SEO, PPC and social media without knowing the broader context of why you need to do it, with a user journey map you’ll shed light on that context.
-And it will also help your organization understand the user from their perspective, something that most companies forget when they are so immersed in their product and business.
+Instead of focusing on tactics like SEO, PPC and social media without knowing the broader context of why you need to do it, a user journey map will shed light on that context.
+It will also help your organization understand the user from their own perspective, something that many companies lose sight of (when they immerse themselves too deeply in their product).

 It’s time you do this work upfront so you can reap the benefits later.

-Add your user’s hypothetical name, the scenario and their expectations.
-Replace the steps at the top with the phases of your buyer’s journey, answer the questions for each column and after analyzing the data, jot down your takeaways.
+Fill in your user’s hypothetical name, the scenario and their expectations.
+Replace the steps at the top with the phases of your buyer’s journey, answer the questions for each column and, after analyzing the data, jot down your takeaways.

-Something we recommend especially the first time, is that you try it out yourself.
-For each type of user/avatar, go through their experience from searching for a keyword on Google, to joining your newsletter and then to getting back to your site to buy, for example.
+Something we recommend (especially the first time) is to try this exercise yourself.
+For each user/avatar, go through their experience from start-to-finish: searching a keyword on Google, visiting the homepage, subscribing to your newsletter and navigating back to your site’s homepage.
 It will help you build empathy towards your users.

 For additional oomph, collaborate with your team as much as possible.

 Most importantly, you’ll learn something invaluable: that you don’t know your users as well as you thought.
 This is where the research work we’re going to look at later in the course will come in handy (and when you’ll get back to this!).

-Use your journey map’s takeaways and findings to decide which page is the one that needs the most attention in your conversion funnel (and that you’ll optimize during the course).
+Use your journey map’s takeaways and findings to decide which page in your conversion funnel needs the most attention (and that you’ll optimize during the course).